Baby Essentials for the First 3 Months You Can’t Forget About

 There are NO EXPENSIVE REFILL BAGS like the Diaper Genie; we just use regular garbage bags.

-If you do have a leak in your bag, I highly recommend cleaning the pail immediately because otherwise you might get rust.
+*Pro tip from a fellow mom – If you ever get a leak in your bag, I highly recommend cleaning the pail immediately because otherwise, you might get rust.

-It’s been over a year and it still traps in the odor.
-The odor hasn’t been absorbed like what I’ve heard can happen with the plastic pails.
+It’s been over a year and still contains the odor effectively.
+Unlike plastic pails, which I’ve heard can eventually absorb the smell, this one hasn’t.

 You can open it using just one hand.